Trail and Map Discrepancies

 - The Twelve-man Shelter, at the juncture of the Death Valley and Wilcox trails, is missing from the map; it is recommended that it be restored.

-- Parts of the trail between Hemlock Ledge and the Sawdust Pile are slightly overgrown.
+- Parts of the trail between Hemlock Ledge and the Wilcox Trail are slightly overgrown.

 - A sign is needed to mark the start of the Green Trail near Hemlock Ledge.